momentohq/momento-cli/README.md

 ### Momento on GCP
 ```
-# default region is us-east1
-momento account signup gcp --email <TYPE_YOUR_EMAIL_HERE>

-# (optional) view help to see all available regions, and sign up for a specific region
+# View help to see all available regions, and sign up for a specific region
 momento account signup gcp --help
 momento account signup gcp --email <TYPE_YOUR_EMAIL_HERE> --region <TYPE_DESIRED_REGION>